 - Augment your resume and develop skills that potential employers are looking for

 To join our team we expect you to share in our dedication to our community and each other.
 It’s not easy to balance school, a social life and maintain the necessary commitment to the team, and our expectations are high.
 The benefits are well worth the sacrifice but it takes a special kind of person to make the necessary commitment.
 Before considering whether to become involved as a Student Auxiliary volunteer, make sure you are willing to commit to:

-- A minimum twenty (20) hours of initial training on the above listed dates
+- A minimum twenty (20) hours of initial training

 - Successfully completing an examination of proficiency covering the initial training material